Gluten Free Pumpkin Bread Recipe (Dairy Free, Low FODMAP)

 - Spices.
 Pumpkin Pie Spice & cinnamon.
 Don’t have pumpkin pie spice mix on hand?
 Make your own with a combination of cinnamon, ginger, nutmeg, allspice, and cloves.

 - Canned Pumpkin Puree.
-You’ll have leftover pumpkin puree-enough to make a batch of my Easy Chocolate Spiced Pumpkin Truffles.
+You’ll have leftover pumpkin puree, so why not also make a batch of my Easy Chocolate Spiced Pumpkin Truffles?
 Yum!

 - Baking Essentials.
 Baking powder, baking soda, salt.